pulsepointinc/pulsepoint_api/README.md

 If successful in your request the response will return a `200`.
 If your request fails it will return one of the following errors:

-- 401: Unauthorized
-- 429: Too many requests
-- 500: Internal server error
+xxx

 <details>
 <summary>
     <strong>REQUEST EXAMPLES</strong>
 </summary>
 <br>
-Below are a list of code examples for Python, Java and JavaScript
+Below are a list of code examples for CURL, Python, Java and JavaScript
 <br><br>

 #### CURL